How States Tax Adult Use Cannabis and Spend Resulting Revenue

 This report provides an updated preliminary estimate of potential cannabis tax revenue in Ohio that is informed by tax revenue data and trends from a select group of other adult-use states.
 Our updated estimate of the potential annual tax revenue from adult-use cannabis in the state of Ohio ranges from $276 million in year five of an operational cannabis market to $403 million in year five of operations.

-The new marijuana reform law passed by voters in November 2023 is subject to legislative change at any time because it was a put before voters as an initiated statute.
-That statute currently establishes a special 10% tax on the sale of adult-use cannabis, in addition to the traditional fixed state sales tax of 5.75% and local variable sales taxes that can be as high as 2.25%.
-The statute is silent on the allocation of the revenue from state and local sales tax, but it does specify that all money collected from the special 10% marijuana tax will be deposited into a newly-established Adult Use Tax Fund, from which funds would be allocated on quarterly basis to the following funds and for the following purposes:
+The marijuana reform law passed by voters in November 2023 established a special 10% tax on the sale of adult-use cannabis, in addition to the traditional fixed state sales tax of 5.75% and local variable sales taxes that can be as high as 2.25%.
+The statute is silent on the allocation of the revenue from state and local sales tax, but it does specify that all money collected from the special 10% marijuana tax will be deposited into a newly established Adult Use Tax Fund, which would then be divided as follows: 36% for Host Community Fund, 36% for Social Equity and Jobs Fund, 25% for Substance Abuse and Addiction Fund and 3% to fund operation of the Division of Cannabis Control.
+S.B.
+56 did not change tax rates, but it did change excise tax revenue allocations.
+When S.B.
+56 goes into effect March 20, 2026, revenue will be allocated on quarterly basis to the following funds and for the following purposes:

 For the benefit of municipal corporations or townships that have adult use dispensaries, and the municipal corporations or townships may use such funds for any approved purpose.
 Distributions to municipal corporations or townships shall be based on the percentage of adult use tax attributable to each municipal corporation or township.